 This way, you can ensure that no human bias (intentional or not) affects the first stages of the recruitment process.

-Additionally, platforms like OnPay, which integrate seamlessly with ATS, allow you to import new hire data into your system and include it in payroll and other HR functions without missing a beat.
+Additionally, platforms like OnPay, which integrate seamlessly with ATS, allow you to import new-hire data into your system and include it in payroll and other HR functions without interruption.

 Applicant Tracking Systems (ATS) are valuable but have limitations.
-Over-reliance on ATS can sometimes lead to overlooking qualified candidates whose resumes don’t contain specific keywords.
+Overreliance on ATS can lead to overlooking qualified candidates whose resumes don’t include specific keywords.
 To mitigate this, consider periodic manual reviews of applications or use AI-powered ATS that can understand context and nuance.

-Explore emerging technologies like virtual reality for job simulations or AI-powered chatbots for initial candidate screening.
+Explore emerging technologies such as virtual reality for job simulations and AI-powered chatbots for initial candidate screening.
 These tools can enhance the recruitment process while providing a unique experience for candidates.

 Stay in touch with digital tools

-One of job seekers’ main complaints is not knowing anything about the results of their interviews for weeks or months.
+One of job seekers’ main complaints is not knowing the outcome of their interviews for weeks or months.
 This wait is nerve-wracking and a great way to lose top talent because another potential employer was more open to communication.

 The good news is that you can use HR software solutions, such as email automation tools, to keep candidates informed while their applications are processed internally.

 Take Mailchimp, for instance.
 Though popular in marketing, HR teams also use it to send automated updates at each recruitment stage.
-Set up a trigger for when an application hits a new level, and an automatic message follows.
+Set up a trigger that sends an automatic message when an application reaches a new level.

 Or consider Greenhouse.
-This tool integrates with your ATS and handles automated messaging beautifully, customizing responses based on specific stages like initial review or interview scheduling.
+This tool integrates with your ATS and handles automated messaging effectively, customizing responses based on specific stages such as initial review or interview scheduling.

-These platforms save time and reduce errors while ensuring no one gets ghosted during the hiring process—a win-win for both recruiters and hopeful hires!
+These platforms save time and reduce errors while ensuring no one is ghosted during the hiring process—a win-win for both recruiters and candidates!

 Attract top talent with competitive benefits